marclura/PT2258-Arduino-Library/README.md

 ### attenuation(channel, attenuation)
 Set the individual channel attenuation in db.
-Indicate the channel number form 1 to 6 to set.
+Indicate the channel number from 1 to 6 to set.
 Attenuation in db from 0 (0db) to 79 (79db)

 `void attenuation(uint8_t channel,  uint8_t attenuation)`